RubixDev/ktlint-ruleset-mc-preprocessor/README.md

   - modified to sort imports alphabetically, but respects preprocessor comments for version-specific imports and puts those separately at the end [as specified in their docs](https://github.com/ReplayMod/preprocessor#the-preprocessor)
-  - sorts the preprocessor import blocks based on their Minecraft version
+  - sorts the preprocessor import blocks based on their Minecraft version and the comparison operator they use
   - custom import ordering patterns cannot be specified with this version of the rule